timgianitsos/english-universal_feature_analysis/README.md

 ## Notes

+<b id="f1">1)</b> The project uses the `git` protocol to download the corpus.
+We make use of `git`'s sparse checkout and shallow clone features to download only what we need from the repository (this is done automatically in the code).
+We must have [at least `git` version 1.9 to perform a sparse checkout and shallow clone](https://stackoverflow.com/a/28039894/7102572).[↩](#a1)

-<b id="f1">1)</b> The `pipenv` tool works by making project-specific directories (called virtual environments) that hold the dependencies for that project.
+<b id="f2">2)</b> The `pipenv` tool works by making project-specific directories (called virtual environments) that hold the dependencies for that project.
 Setting the `PIPENV_VENV_IN_PROJECT` environment variable will indicate to `pipenv` to make this virtual environment within the same directory as the project so that all the files corresponding to a project can be in the same place.
-This is [not default behavior](https://github.com/pypa/pipenv/issues/1382) (e.g. on Mac, the environments will be placed in `~/.local/share/virtualenvs/`). [↩](#a1)
+This is [not default behavior](https://github.com/pypa/pipenv/issues/1382) (e.g. on Mac, the environments will normally be placed in `~/.local/share/virtualenvs/` by default). [↩](#a2)